TheMizuchi/shadowkey-godot/README.md

 The aim of this project is to create a port of The Elder Scrolls Travels: Shadowkey in a Godot Engine.

-GitLab is good alternative to Microsoft-owned GitHub, but ideally the code would be hosted on some federated code forge like Forgejo.
+GitLab is good alternative to Microsoft-owned GitHub, but ideally the code would be hosted on some [federated code forge](https://forgefed.org/) like [Forgejo](https://forgejo.org/).
-GitLab announced some ActivityPub interoperability.
+GitLab [has plans](https://gitlab.com/groups/gitlab-org/-/epics/11247) for some [ActivityPub interoperability](https://docs.gitlab.com/ee/development/activitypub/).
 We will see.

 Project is being developed with Godot 4.2.